 If the Qualifying Exam is judged as unsatisfactory by two or more members, then the student fails the exam.
 However, students will be given a second attempt to pass the oral component, and if required by the committee, the written component as well.
 The date for the second exam will be negotiated with the student, and should normally be within 3 months from the first exam.
+An attempt should be made to keep the exam committee the same.
 If the second exam is judged as unsatisfactory by two or more members, then the student fails the exam.
-At this time, the student will be asked to withdraw from the PhD in Bioinformatics program.
+At this time, the student will be required to withdraw from the PhD in Bioinformatics program.